Henry O'Kane

-He was previously contracted to the Wests Tigers in the NRL.
+He was previously contracted to the Wests Tigers in the National Rugby League (NRL).

 Background

 O’Kane was born in Sydney, New South Wales, Australia.
 He is of Irish descent.
+He is the son of former New South Wales Waratahs hooker Kevin O'Kane.

 Playing career

 Club career

 O’Kane played for the Balmain Tigers.

 He played for the Western Suburbs Magpies in the 2022 NSW Cup.

 International career

 In 2022 O’Kane was named in the Ireland squad for the 2021 Rugby League World Cup.